neha-b2001/miwok-app/README.md

 # miwok-app
-Miwok is an Android application created while learning from the **Android Basics: Multiscreen Apps** course, by Udacity.
-Multiple important concepts were understood and implemented as a result of this project, someof which include:
+Miwok is an Android application created while learning from the **Android Basics: Multiscreen Apps** course, by **Udacity**.
+Multiple important concepts were understood and implemented as a result of this project, some of which include:
 <br>
 1. Intents and Activities
 2. Activity Lifecycle